The bedtime story I tell to my grandchildren:

 Seul le petit colibri s’activait, allant chercher quelques gouttes avec son bec pour les jeter sur le feu.

 Après un moment, le tatou, agacé par cette agitation dérisoire, lui dit : « Colibri !
 Tu n’es pas fou ?
 Ce n’est pas avec ces gouttes d’eau que tu vas éteindre le feu ! »

 Et le colibri lui répondit :« Je le sais.
 Mais je fais ma part.

 # # #

-And this is how Pierre Rabhi tells the story:
+And this in words and images is how the excellent Pierre Rabhi tells the story:

 Pierre Rabhi is a French writer, farmer and environmentalist.
 Originally a Muslim, he converted to Christianity before getting away from all forms of organized religion.
 He studied in France and is a notable figure in the field of agroecology.
 He invented the concept of “Oasis en tous lieux”, “(Oasis everywhere”).
 Rabhi proposes a society that functions in a manner which respects populations and land and supports the development of agricultural techniques that take care of the environment preservation natural resources.
 His theories relate particularly though not exclusively to arid countries.
 (Adapted from Wikipedia)